 Focus on the Outcomes

 While considering different decisions, think of the outcome each decision will have on your business.
 Examine it holistically by looking at its impact on your long and short-term goals.
 For example, compare the cost of hiring an in-house accountant versus outsourcing the service based on your recurrent accounting needs and the impact it may have on your bottom line at the end of the financial year.
+For example, using business growth accountants like Dua could vastly improve your business accounts and make your business more profitable in the future.
 Focus on outcomes that improve your business’ operating model and service delivery to clients.

 Improve your decision-making process by relying on the wisdom and knowledge of those around you, especially if they have experience in the MSP business.
 Start with leaders within your business and then talk to your employees.
 For example, if you are looking to improve the customer experience, your sales team will have a deeper insight into customer needs since they get to interact with them on a daily basis.